NeoGeographyToolkit/StereoPipeline/docs/sfs_usage.rst

 The value of ``--max-displacement`` could be too high perhaps, it is suggested to also experiment with half of that and keep the result that has the smaller error.

+Note that earlier, in bundle adjustment, the option ``--min-triangulation-angle 0.1`` was used.
+If in doubt, that value can be increased, perhaps to 0.5 degrees.
+The effect will be to remove from the file ``residuals_pointmap.csv`` somewhat unreliable triangulated points obtained from rays which are too close to being parallel.
+This may improve the reliability of the alignment above, but there is the risk that too many points may be removed.

 The flag ``--compute-translation-only`` turned out to be necessary as ``pc_align`` was introducing a bogus rotation.